womendrivendev/news-api/README.md

 We analysed a large number of APIs, hand-picked ones that suited our purpose and have collected ready-to-use dataset in a form of JSON.

 In case of News API, we collected English news articles and blog posts that contain the words `gender AND tech`, sorted by the newest articles.
-The exact query used to collect this data can be found in [`query_everything_endpoint.py`](./query_everything_endpoint.py), and you can find the data in [`news_api_data.txt`](./news_api_data.txt).
+The exact query used to collect this data can be found in [`news_api.py`](./news_api.py), and you can find the data in [`data.txt`](./data.txt).

-You're welcome to download the file (3.4MB) and explore the data.
+You're welcome to download the file (~1MB) and explore the data.
 For a detailed explanation of the data structure, how to load the data from the file etc., pelase see the section [:three: Working with the Data](#working-with-the-data).

 ### Option 2 - Run custom queries to collect data

-You can also use the script [`custom_query.py`](./custom_query.py) provided in this directory as well to make your own custom queries, should you wish so.
+You can also use the script [`news_api.py`](./news_api.py) to make customised queries, should you wish so.

 We use [Requests](http://docs.python-requests.org/en/master/) to make HTTP GET requests to the News API.
 They actually provide a [Python client](https://github.com/mattlisiv/newsapi-python), which essentially is a wrapper around Requests, but I didn't particularly see the benefit of using it, partially because it doesn't support passing parameters as a dictionary, which would lead to repetitive codes :fearful: Also, this is a great opportunity to learn about Requests if you aren't familiar, as you can make HTTP to any APIs you can think of with Request under your toolbelt.
 It's a really powerful tool :)